JudyHamwi/RiskProject/README.md

 by choosing the country to attack from and attack to, draft bonus armies, fortify armies, end their turn, and exit the game by button presses.

-- Run main() of RiskView.RiskViewFrame to load the game
+- Run main() of risk.view.RiskViewFrame to load the game

 - The project is made up of twenty-six files:

-RiskController
+risk.controller
 - AIInitializationController.java
 - AttackController.java
 - AttackPhaseController.java